Explore

 Heat, timing, and exposed movement

-Desert travel has always returned people to the same core questions: heat, shade, water, timing, support, and what the day becomes once the ground opens up around you.
+Desert travel has always returned people to the same core questions: heat, shade, water, timing, and what the day becomes once the ground opens up around you.
 The scenery changes.
-The travel logic remains familiar.
+The old travel pattern remains familiar.

 The story

 Across desert destinations, the details vary widely, but the deeper travel questions are remarkably consistent.
 How much cover is there?
 How long is the day exposed?
 How much does timing matter?
-How real is the support structure?
-How much of the route depends on managing heat and stop-time burden rather than just covering distance?
+How much of the route depends on heat, shade, and water rather than just distance?

-That consistency is part of what makes desert travel so coherent as a product category.
+That consistency is part of what makes desert travel so coherent.
 Some deserts are dramatic and sculptural.
 Some are subtle and austere.
 Some are vehicle-shaped.
 Some are walking-shaped.
 But the environment still tends to ask the same kinds of things of the traveller.

 That is also why deserts are often misread.
 The map can look open and therefore simple.
-In practice, the openness often magnifies heat, timing, support, and recovery into the main burdens of the trip.
+In reality, openness often magnifies heat, timing, shade, and recovery into the main weight of the journey.

-That old logic still survives very clearly now.
+That old pattern still survives very clearly now.

 What this place asks of people

-• - Respect for heat, timing, and support structure
+- - Respect for heat, timing, and shade